Codecademy/docs/content/cpp/concepts/math-functions/terms/remquo/remquo.md

   - 'path/computer-science'
 ---

-The **`remquo()`** function returns the remainder of two integer values, and stores an integer value with the sign and approximate magnitude of the quotient in a parameter..
+The **`remquo()`** function returns the remainder of two integer values, and stores an integer value with the sign and approximate magnitude of the quotient in a parameter.

 ## Syntax